Recommended for investors and traders speaking German and focusing on European securities

 On the negative side, finding these data is not easy.
 To access the search interface, you have to search with the 'Symbol search' feature.
 After finding the stock you are looking for, you have to right-click on the equity and open 'Profile'.

-The quality of Flatex's news feed is low.
+The quality of flatex's news feed is low.
 It has an outdated design, which makes the news hard to read.
-The news feed contain a mixture of German and English news, which is inconvenient.
+The news feed contains a mixture of German and English news, which is inconvenient.

 |• Phone support||• No live chat|